teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 implementation now captures the eligible built-in registry handler at mount time and restores the exact entry on unload.
 This changes no command output, activation policy, private configuration or database state.

+MB750 opens the stabilization phase with read-only operational truth.
+The core derives detached doctor, permission and channel-decision reports from the same entry, capability intersection and policy objects used at dispatch time.
+Partyline never receives configuration values or privileged runtime objects, and the diagnostic path performs no automatic remediation.
+Quarantine and reset controls remain a later, separately gated decision.